moienr/CropMapping/README.md

 ## Dataset

-The ISRC dataset is a in the form of a shapefile, for each crop, and an exel file containg the harvest time of each crop for each province of Iran.
+The competition dataset is a in the form of a shapefile, for each crop, and an exel file containg the harvest time of each crop for each province of Iran.

 In order to trnsfrom this dataset into a Image segmentation dataset, we converted the shapefiles into binary mases, and a clustering algorithm was used to cluster ROIs that were close to each other.